kooten111/KottCropper/README.md

     git clone https://github.com/kooten111/KottCropper

-Go to \Static\cropped_images and put the images you want to crop there.
+Go to \Static\images and put the images you want to crop there.

 Run the app